-Which means it is now more important than ever to have a strong password to protect yourself from cybercriminals who are using a plethora of ways to steal your data.
+This means it is now more important than ever to have a strong password to protect yourself from cybercriminals who are using a plethora of ways to steal your data.
 Working from home has a lot of advantages but some remote workers feel relaxed working from home which can lead to letting their guard down, which makes them extremely vulnerable to online threats.

-In May, World Password Day is celebrated and in honor of the holiday and to help you keep your data secure, here are 3 tips on developing a strong password.
+In May, World Password Day is celebrated, and in honor of the holiday and to help you keep your data secure, here are 3 tips on developing a strong password.

 #1 Mix It Up

 One key way to ensure a strong password is to NOT use something simple and obvious, but instead to have a random assortment of characters.
 This makes your password far less easy to guess or by an individual or a programmatic approach.
 There are many ways to mix up your password.
-They include combining a mix of alphabetical and numeric characters, mixing upper and lowercase letters, or by simply inserting symbols in the mix.
-Keeping your password as obscure as you can will help keep the cybercriminals at bay.
+They include combining a mix of alphabetical and numeric characters, mixing upper and lowercase letters, or simply inserting symbols in the mix.
+Keeping your password as obscure as you can help keep the cybercriminals at bay.

 #2 Obscurity is Your Best Friend

-While it may be easier to remember a password with a familiar item or term, unfortunately it can easily be decoded by hacking websites.
+While it may be easier to remember a password with a familiar item or term, unfortunately, it can easily be decoded by hacking websites.
 Choosing an odd character, replacing a letter with a symbol, or a combination of characters as stated above can help.
 Try to think of it this way: if you create a password that is based on something you remember, it is likely easier for a cybercriminal to find out what you are using.

 #3 Do Not Keep It Simple